UPDATED: APRIL 25, 2023

 Self-care for caregivers is a crucial aspect of maintaining their well-being while providing care to others.
 Caregivers are facing unique challenges as they continue to care for their elderly loved ones while navigating new protocols in place.
 With hospitals and long-term care homes always at capacity, more families are taking on the responsibility of caregiving at home, which can be incredibly stressful.

 Additionally, the Canadian senior population now outnumbers the young, with more people over 65 years old than those under 15 years old.
 But, it’s important for caregivers to prioritize their own self-care, as their well-being directly impacts the quality of care they can provide to their loved ones.

 Reported Health Issues with Caregivers

-– the science says that certain exercises can help reduce lower back-pain; overall, yoga improves quality of life, lowers heart rate and blood pressure, relieves anxiety, depression and insomnia, and can help build flexibility, endurance and strength
+- Yoga improves overall quality of life, lower heart rate and blood pressure, relieve anxiety, depression, and insomnia, and increase flexibility, endurance, and strength.

 You Matter Too

 Caregivers matter too.
 In fact, here are some books we found to encourage self-care while caregiving in all sorts of scenarios.
 Caring for a loved one is both rewarding and draining.
 Self-care is essential for caregivers to maintain their own well-being and provide better care.
 It’s not selfish, but vital for their health and vitality.